-QlikView is a popular business discovery platform which allows all the organizational users to do self-services BI.
+QlikView is a popular business discovery platform that allows all the organizational users to do self-service BI.
 By using QlikView, you can analyze and visualize the data, their relationships, and use those analyses to make decisions.
 It can retrieve data from various sources along with files and relational databases.
 If any data source is too large for QlikView memory, then it can directly connect with that data source.
 QlikView compresses the data and keeps in memory so that multiple users can use it instantly for analysis purpose.

 Though datasets are large, QlikView can analyze and grasp the overall picture, find connections between data, and provide insights of data.
-QlikView works the same way as human brain works.
-Just like human brain, QlikView also provides associative connections between data getting processed.
+QlikView works the same way as the human brain works.
+Just like a human brain, QlikView also provides associative connections between data getting processed.

 - As QlikView saves the data in memory, aggregation can be done very rapidly as we don’t need to store pre-computed aggregate values.

 - QlikView compresses data to its 10% of the original size.

 - QlikView automatically finds the relationship between data as soon as data is fed to it.
 No need to configure the relationship between datasets.

 - Using QlikView, direct and indirect search, both will work consistently due to its data association feature.

 - Relationships between data items are displayed as colors instead of arrows or lines.

 QlikView has many different applications.
 Which way you need to use is up to you.
 Below are few applications where you can use QlikView.

 - Dynamic graphical tables and charts